Looking for a job?

-Q. How do students apply for work study?
+Q. How do students know if they're eligible for work study?

-A. It will appear on the students financial aid award letter.
-Students can also check with the Financial Aid Office or access their financial aid information online.
+A. Students must complete FAFSA (Free Application for Federal Student Aid) to be awarded work study.
+It will appear on the student's financial aid award letter.
+Students can also contact the Financial Aid Office or view their financial aid information online.

 Q. Should freshmen or new students work during their first year in college?

-A. YES.
-By working on campus, students will be interacting with other students, staff, and faculty.
-Students will be learning to manage their time as well as other responsibilities.
-We have found that students who work on campus generally remain in school and perform better academically.
+A. Yes!
+By working on campus, students will gain work experience while also interacting with other students, staff, and faculty.
+Students will learn to manage time and responsibilities.
+For many students, working on campus contributes positively to their overall experience and academic performance.

 Q. How many hours per week do students typically work?

-A. Work-study students will work an average of 8 hours per week.
+A. Work-study students will work an average of 8 hours per week during the academic year.